 That night, Cooke was joined by the Sims Twins, a novice vocal group he had signed with his newly-formed SAR Records the previous year.
 At the last minute, Sam also asked one of his childhood friends from Chicago, Lou Rawls – whose plush bass-baritone voice had been in constant demand in recording sessions around LA since he moved to the West Coast in 1959 – to sit in on the session as well.
 “We might need you, Lou,” he winked to his longtime friend as he entered the studio.

 After pushing through the infectious “Having a Party,” which took 13 takes to “make right,” Cooke huddled up with René Hall to continue the good vibes and momentum after they recorded, “Party,” with “Bring It Home To Me.”
-He told Peter Guralnick, “We were after the Soul Stirrers-type thing, trying to create that flavor in a classic rhythm and blues recording.”
+He told his former producer, Lou Adler, later on, “We were after the Soul Stirrers-type thing, trying to create that flavor in a classic rhythm and blues recording.”

 “Let’s get to it!
-“Sam exclaimed to his musical entourage.
+“Sam exclaimed to the musical entourage assembled at the studio .
 In just two takes, that’s exactly what they did.
 Cooke reflected later that it was probably because he yearned for a “live feel” to the ballad.
 “I wanted it to feel just like a Soul Stirrers’ performance on stage.”

 Sam and his production team encouraged renowned pianist and bandleader Ernie Freeman to provide the number’s “intro” with a blues riff that would instantly capture the attention of any listener.
 After fiddling around on his keyboard for a spell, Freeman crafted a hypnotic, primal introduction that ultimately became a chilling calling card to Sam’s distinctive tenor.
 Freeman’s bluesy keyboard riff was then supported by the counter-punching percussion chops of Frank Capp, a veteran Wrecking Crew drummer.
 This pulsating ostinato proved to be an electrifying prologue to one of Sam Cooke’s two or three most revered vocal performances of his storied career.